BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Post-processing dedupe is an asynchronous backup process that removes redundant data after it is written to storage.
 Duplicate data is removed and replaced with a pointer to the first iteration of the block.
 The post-processing approach gives users the flexibility to dedupe specific workloads and to quickly recover the most recent backup without hydration.
 The tradeoff is a larger backup storage capacity than is required with inline deduplication.

-File-level and vs. block-level deduplication
+File-level vs. block-level deduplication

 Data deduplication generally operates at the file or block level.
 File deduplication eliminates duplicate files, but is not an efficient means of deduplication.